kvinay7/interview-preparation/AI Engineering.md

 ## 1. Artificial Intelligence (AI)

-AI is a field of computer science that builds systems capable of performing tasks that normally require human-like intelligence, such as perception, learning, reasoning, problem-solving, language understanding, and decision-making.
+AI is a field of computer science that builds systems capable of performing tasks that normally require human-like intelligence, such as **perception, learning, reasoning, problem-solving, language understanding, and decision-making**.
 AI enables software systems to:

 - Automate complex tasks
 - Learn patterns from data